rrishi0309/Mental-Health-AI-Companion/README.md

 ---

+## 🎙 OpenAI Whisper & TTS: **Speech-to-Text & Text-to-Speech**

+🔊 **One of the key features of this AI companion is its advanced speech interaction capabilities**:
+- **🎤 OpenAI Whisper (Speech-to-Text - STT):** Converts spoken words into text, allowing users to communicate naturally without typing.
+- **🗣 OpenAI TTS (Text-to-Speech - TTS):** Provides **human-like voice responses**, making mental health support more engaging and accessible.
+- **🦾 Hands-Free Conversations:** Users can seamlessly talk and listen to AI responses without needing to read or type, making it ideal for accessibility.

+With these features, the chatbot ensures that **mental health support is not just readable but audible**, enhancing **engagement, accessibility, and inclusivity** for all users.

+---

 ## 🌱 **Why Early Intervention Matters**
 - **Prevention Over Cure** – Addressing mental health concerns early can **prevent worsening conditions**.
 - **Reducing Stigma** – Many individuals hesitate to seek professional help.
 AI provides a **safe, anonymous environment** to encourage conversations.